pointcheckout/woocommerce3-pointcheckout/README.md

-# wordpress4-pointcheckout
+# woocommerce3-pointcheckout
-word-press4-pointcheckout word press 4 with woo-commerce 3 extension for PointCheckout
+woocommerce3-pointcheckout wooCommerce 3 on top of Word Press 4 extension for PointCheckout

 copy the extracted folder and all its content to your plugins directory and then you may go to